kkatta11/learning-library/oic-integration-library/core-competencies/insight/gettting-started/map-indicators/map-indicators.md

 Set your **Order Number** Identifier Extraction Criteria for the **Order Completed** Milestone to **$OrderNumber**.
 ![indicator product](./images/shipped-milestone.jpg " ")
  Go to Task 3 in order to save your work.<br />

 ## Task 3: Draft to Configured State

 You may now click **Save** and ensure you receive the message box **Successfully saved the changes** and close your model.
 To activate the model, go to Task 4.

 ## Task 4: Configured State to Active State

 Access your Insight Models, locate your model and ensure it says Configured.
 Now Activate your model by clicking **Activate** button.

 You will receive an Activation Confirmation box, click **Activate**.
 You will see a system response.
 ![reactivate](./images/reactivate.jpg " ")  <br />
 ![active map indicators](./images/activate-map-indicators.jpg " ")  <br />

 Congratulation on completing Mapping Indicators!
 The next exercise will test the mapping and showcase the Console/Dashboards.
+You may now **proceed to the next lab**

 ## Learn More